influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/java.md

     }
   }

+  // Use the Point class to construct time series data.
-  // Write sample measurement using Point class API private static void writeData(InfluxDBClient client) {
+  // Call client.writePoint to write the point as line protocol to your bucket. private static void writeData(InfluxDBClient client) {
     Point point = Point.measurement("temperature")
                        .setTag("location", "London")